Table of Contents

 While most students prefer to apply online because it’s faster, you can also decide to apply using a printed form.

 If you choose to apply online, set up a New Zealand Government RealMe account and start filling your application form.
 Otherwise, download the Student Visa Application form (NZ 1012) and fill it.

 - Submit your application

-In case you want to apply offline, you may want to check where to send you form and supporting documents.
+In case you want to apply offline, you may want to check where to send the form and the supporting documents.

 - Pay the New Zealand visa fees (around $57)